jjbowman2/the-q/README.md

 ## Contributing

-We welcome any contributions that can help us improve TheQ!
+We welcome any contributions that can help us improve The Q!
 Please feel free to fork the repository and create a pull request with your changes.

 Before submitting your changes, ensure to test them thoroughly.
 Changes that break existing functionality or introduce new bugs will not be accepted.

 ## Bug Reporting

 If you encounter any bugs or issues while using The Q, please open an issue on GitHub.
 When reporting a bug, try to include as much detail as possible, such as the actions you were taking when the bug occurred, any error messages, and the device and browser you were using.

-## License

-TheQ is open-source software licensed under the MIT license.